-William J. Dominik, who holds a PhD from Monash University, is Professor and former Chair of Classics at the University of Otago (See profile).
-He has lectured widely in Classics and the Humanities at a number of universities, including the University of Natal, where he was also Professor and Chair of Classics.
-Dominik has also taught at Texas Tech University, Monash University, University of Leeds, University of Cambridge, University of Edinburgh and the Federal University of Bahia.
-He has also held (or has agreed to take up) Visiting Research Fellowships at the University of Cambridge, University of Edinburgh and University of Oxford.
-Dominik has delivered 112 papers and received 179 grants and awards (counting renewals and sponsored visits but excluding pending and declined) internationally, including Commonwealth Fellowships in the United Kingdom and Australia.
-He has also served as Editor and Manager of the international Classics journal Scholia since its founding in 1991 and Editor or Co-editor of Latin Literature for The Literary Encyclpedia since 2005.
+William J. Dominik, who holds a PhD from Monash University, is currently Emeritus Professor of Classics at the University of Otago, New Zealand and Full Invited Professor and Integrated Researcher at the University of Lisbon, Portugal (see https://www.otago.academia.edu/WilliamJDominik).
+He has lectured widely in Classics and the Humanities at a number of universities, including the University of Otago (NZ) and the University of Natal (South Africa), where he served as Professor and Chair of Classics.
+Dominik has also taught at Texas Tech University (USA), Monash University (Australia), University of Leeds (England), University of Cambridge (England), University of Edinburgh (Scotland) and the Federal University of Bahia (Brazil).
+He has also held Visiting Research Fellowships at the University of Cambridge, University of Edinburgh and University of Oxford (England).
+Dominik has delivered 144 papers and received 203 grants and awards (counting renewals and sponsored visits but excluding pending and declined) internationally, including Commonwealth Fellowships in the United Kingdom and Australia.
+He was also the Founding Editor and Manager of the twenty-year (1992-2011) international Classical series Scholia (South Africa / New Zealand) and has served as Editor/Co-editor of Latin Literature or Senior Advisory Editor for The Literary Encyclpedia since 2005.